Hassan Kourani

-Hassan Mohamad Kourani (حسن محمد كوراني; born 22 January 1995) is a Lebanese professional footballer who plays as an attacking midfielder for club Nejmeh and the Lebanon national team.
+Hassan Mohamad Kourani (حسن محمد كوراني; born 22 January 1995) is a Lebanese professional footballer who plays as an attacking midfielder for club Nejmeh.

 Club career

 Kourani made his debut for Shabab Sahel under coach Jamal Taha in the 2013–14 Lebanese Premier League season.
 With six games in the league, Kourani was awarded the Lebanese Young Player of the Year award.
 On 18 August 2017, Tripoli announced the signing of Kourani on a one-year loan.
 In May 2020, Kourani's contract with Shabab Sahel expired.

 On 15 July 2020, Kourani joined Nejmeh on a two-year contract.
 In May 2022, he renewed his expiring contract a further three years.
 In January 2025, he moved to Al-Shabab in Oman on a five-month contract.
 Kourani returned to Nejmeh in August 2025, ahead of the 2025–26 season.

 International career

 Kourani made his debut for the Lebanon national team on 19 November 2022, as a substitute in a 2–0 friendly defeat to Kuwait in Dubai, United Arab Emirates.
 He scored his first goal on 9 June 2023, in a 3–1 win against Vanuatu in the 2023 Intercontinental Cup.